cumulus13/ve/README.md

 ```bash
 ve test
 ```
-  this will create new virtual environment in 'c:\VENV' to be 'c:\VENV\test-env'
+  this will create new virtual environment in 'c:\VENV' to be 'c:\VENV\test-env' then activate immediately

 - list virtual environment created
 ```bash
 ve -l